 Buying a mountain bike can be tricky and challenging, especially if you are new to mountain biking.
 Even those professional bikers often have a hard time deciding which models to buy, and it is a normal thing.
 Indeed, choosing one specific brand and model among the many available options can be frustrating.
 Brand-based consideration can help make up their mind, but only if they already have their preference.
-Reviewing sites, like transition bikes, can also help, but things can get even more confusing for them.
+Reviewing sites can also help, but things can get even more confusing for them.

 Thus, this article aims to give you information about buying a mountain bike if you are a first-timer.
 There are considerations to take into account, such as the frame size, wheel size, and the budget.
 Taking these into your consideration before buying the item is vital.